 What is the difference between an overseas student and an international student?

->

-> An Overseas Student is a student who has been studying overseas but has an Australian visa or Citizenship, allowing them to study in Australia.
-An International Student is a student who is currently living and studying overseas and who does not have an Australian visa.
-An International Student will be issued with a Confirmation of Enrolment (CoE) and will need to lodge a visa application online with the Department of Home Affairs.
+An Overseas Student is a student who has been studying overseas but has an Australian passport, visa or Citizenship, allowing them to study in Australia.
+An International Student is a student who does not have an Australian passport or visa.
+An International Student will be issued with a Confirmation of Enrolment (CoE) after enrolment and will need to lodge a visa application online with the Department of Home Affairs.

->

-> My older daughter is already at PLC, so will there be a discount for her younger sister?
+My older daughter is already at PLC, so will there be a discount for her younger sister?

 Yes.
 PLC offers a 10% sibling discount on the basic annual tuition fee to a student while her older sister is enrolled at the College.
 This discount is not offered to a family in conjunction with any other fee concession.